tsanghan/sctp-ce6-mod3.14/README.md

-# sctp-ce6-mod3.12
+# sctp-ce6-mod3.14

 [![CICD for Serverless Application](https://github.com/tsanghan/sctp-ce6-mod3.12/actions/workflows/ci.yaml/badge.svg)](https://github.com/tsanghan/sctp-ce6-mod3.14/actions/workflows/ci.yaml)

-This repo container code and workflow pipeline for SCTP CE6 Mod3.12
+This repo container code and workflow pipeline for SCTP CE6 Mod3.14 (a rehash of Mod3.12) with `npm audit` added in CI pipeline/workflow.

 Since we are having a Node application and utlising Serverless Framwwork for deploymen tto AWS Lambda, we will beuing `npm`.